OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Abstract

 \section{Abstract}

-\end{quote} Large-scale multimodal models achieve strong results on tasks like Visual Question Answering (VQA), but they often fail when queries require \textit{culturally grounded, everyday knowledge}, particularly in low-resource and underrepresented languages.
-To bridge this gap, we introduce Everyday Multimodal and Multilingual\footnote{For this study, we use the term \textit{multilingual} to refer to English and Arabic varieties (Modern Standard Arabic (MSA), Egyptian and Levantine Arabic).} QA (\emqa{}), a framework for creating large-scale, culturally-grounded datasets for spoken and visual question answering (SVQA).
-Using this framework, we developed \oasis{}, a multimodal dataset integrating speech, images, and text.
-With over \textit{$\sim$0.92M images} and \textit{14.8M QA pairs}, \oasis{} contains \textit{3.7M spoken questions}, enabling four unique input combinations: speech-only, text-only, speech+image, and text+image.
-Focused on English and Arabic varieties, 18 countries, the dataset content is curated to reflect diverse, real-world situations. \oasis{} tests models on tasks beyond object recognition that involve pragmatic, commonsense, and culturally aware reasoning.
-We benchmarked four closed-source models, three open-source models, and one fine-tuned model. \emqa{} and \oasis{} together provide a benchmark and training dataset for building multimodal LLMs for a comprehensive set of everyday tasks within cultural contexts.
-The \textit{framework} and \textit{dataset} will be made publicly available to the community.\footnote{\url{anonymous.com}}
+Large-scale multimodal models achieve strong results on tasks like Visual Question Answering (VQA), but they are often limited when queries require \textit{cultural and visual information}, everyday knowledge, particularly in low-resource and underrepresented languages.
+We introduce \oasis{}, a large-scale culturally grounded multimodal QA dataset covering images, text, and speech. \oasis{} is built with \emqa{}, a scalable semi-automatic framework for creating localized spoken and visual QA resources, supported by multi-stage human-in-the-loop validation. \oasis{} contains approximately \textit{0.92M real images} and \textit{14.8M QA pairs}, including \textit{3.7M spoken questions}, with \textit{383 hours of human-recorded speech}, and \textit{20K hours of voice-cloned speech}, from 42 speakers.
+It supports four input settings: text-only, speech-only, text+image, and speech+image.
+The dataset focuses on English and Arabic varieties across 18 countries, covering Modern Standard Arabic (MSA) as well as dialectal Arabic.
+It is designed to evaluate models beyond object recognition, targeting pragmatic, commonsense, and culturally grounded reasoning in real-world scenarios.
+We benchmark four closed-source models, three open-source models, and one fine-tuned model on \oasis{}.
+The \textit{framework} and \textit{dataset} will be made publicly available to the community.\footnote{\href{https://huggingface.co/datasets/QCRI/OASIS}{https://huggingface.co/datasets/QCRI/OASIS}}